cambridge-ceu/csd3/applications/bcftools.md

 - We first change chromosome names from 21.
 22 to chr21, chr22.
 The bcftools liftover plugin generates a .bcf file which is used to contrast with the provided example; since the two files all have the same coordinates we don't see any output.
 - Should indels be split into SNVs, then `bcftools norm -m+` would rebuild them for the liftover, after which they could also be split again into bi-allelic variants.

-Finally, some notes on coupling are kept here (for compiling from source but not used here),
+### Notes on coupling

+They will be useful for compiling from source and it is easier to use conda for an end user,

 ```bash
 # cholmod for pgs